Sminnie09/ST558Project2Repo/README.md

     ## #   average_token_length <dbl>, global_rate_positive_words <dbl>, shares <dbl>,
     ## #   shares_group <fct>

+The subsetted data set was randomly sampled using the `sample` function.
+The training data set consists of 70% of the data and the testing data set consists of 30% of the data.
+The `set.seed` function was used to make the work reproducible.

 ``` r
 #Create test/train data sets from filtered data set
 set.seed(1)